-Flights on airlines to and from hub cities tend to be cheaper travel.
-For example, both American Airlines and Southwest Airlines are headquartered in Dallas.
-Flights on those airlines tend to be the cheapest travel to and from Dallas.
+Flights on airlines to and from major airport hubs are usually lower in cost.
+For example, American Airlines and Southwest Airlines are both headquartered in Dallas.
+Flights on those airlines tend to be the cheapest travel to and from that area.

 Another large expense in any travel budget is lodging.
-There’s a wide range of options when it comes to picking out a place to stay at your destination.
-Some options include staying in a hostel, hotel, bed and breakfast, or an apartment.
-If you’re going camping, you can stay in a cabin, rent an RV, or sleep in a tent.
+There is a wide range of options to consider when it comes to picking out a place to stay, including hostels, hotels, motels, bed and breakfasts, or apartments.
+Or, if a trip includes camping, those accommodations can include cabins and tents.

-Rather than being brand-loyal to a particular hotel, consider using a site like Hotels.com to compare different hotels at your destination.
+Rather than being brand-loyal to a particular hotel, utilize a site like Hotels.com to compare costs at different chains.
+After all, most travel time is spent sightseeing and exploring, not inside the room.

-Keep in mind that you’ll likely not be spending much time at your lodgings.
-You’ll be out sightseeing and exploring.
-The closer the accommodations are to major attractions, the more expensive they’ll be.
+The closer accommodations are to major attractions, the more expensive they will be.
 Consider staying somewhere off the beaten path to save money.

 Budget for food

 Another great way to save money on food is to stay in a bed and breakfast or a hotel that includes breakfast.
-Some hotels such as Homewood Suites or DoubleTree offer both a kitchen area and a hot breakfast, which is great for saving money.
-Drinks out can also quickly add to your bill, so buy wine or beer for your room to keep your travel budget in check.
+Some chains like Homewood Suites or DoubleTree offer both a kitchen area and a hot breakfast, which helps in saving money.
+Drinks bought while eating out can quickly add to a bill, so buy wine or beer for the room to keep that travel budget in check.

-If you’re planning on eating out, try going out for lunch instead of dinner.
-Lunch is usually cheaper than dinner and you’ll be able to sample many of the same foods for less.
-You’re also less likely to order pricey alcoholic beverages during lunch.
+When budgeting for meals, try going out for lunch instead of dinner.
+Lunch is usually cheaper than dinner, and many of the same options are offered for less.
+It is also usually not as tempting to order pricey alcoholic beverages during lunch.

 3. Make a list of smaller expenses

-Don’t forget to plan for gifts and any necessary vaccines, as well as gifts to take back home.
+Don’t forget to plan for any necessary vaccines, as well as gifts to take back home.
 Build a buffer into the budget to account for any surprise expenses.
-It’s always best to plan for more and spend less than the other way around.
+It’s always best to plan for more, and then spend less.

 4. Determine the monthly savings

-If the amount you need to save seems too large, you have two options: adjust your timeline or make extra money.
+If that amount seems too large, there are two options: adjust the timeline or make some extra money.